-In accordance with s.
-103 of the NEL, s.
-313 of the NGL, and s.
-261 of the NERL, the Commission has made final rules.
+In accordance with section 103 of the NEL, section 313 of the NGL, and section 261 of the NERL, the Commission has made final rules.
 Copies of the final rules are attached to and published with this final rule determination.
-Their key features are described in chapters 2, 3, and 4.
+Their key features are described in chapter 2, 3, and 4.